Improve employee onboarding

 Assign onboarding templates within Personio's HR software.
 Find out how here.

-What is employee induction at work?
+What is employee induction?

 Induction, or employee induction, is the process of introducing and helping an employee adjust to their new working environment.
 A large part of this process is covered during the onboarding, orientation and socialisation phases of the employee journey.